 - For financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - For debt instruments measured at FVTOCI: no allowance is recognised in the statement of financial position as the carrying amount is at fair value.
-The amount is credited in the relative reserve for bonds measured at FVOCI; and - For undrawn loan commitments: as a provision.
+The amount is credited in the relative reserve for bonds measured at FVOCI; and - For undrawn loan commitments and letters of guarantee: as a provision.